 Explore the possibilities of gaining two years of support at the job of your dreams with an innovative project at a U.S.-based organization by meeting with Jessica Ryckman, Director of Fellowships at the Equal Justice Works Foundation.
 Jessica will give an insider’s view on the fellowship selection process.
 Attendance at the info session is required if you plan to apply for the fellowship.
 If students cannot attend the mandatory session because of time conflicts, they must make an appointment with Judy Murciano to discuss the EJW application.

-Please join our panel of HLS alumni who will speak about their own journey from practicing at a law firm to a public interest career.
-Of varied backgrounds, our alums will share what they did to successfully make the transition and what they experienced along the way.
+Please join our panel of HLS alumni who will speak about their own transition from practicing at a law firm to a public interest career.
+Of varied backgrounds, a panel of HLS alums will share what they did to successfully make the transition and what they experienced along the way.
 They will offer invaluable tips on how best to use your time in law school and early in your career to ensure that if you choose, you can achieve the same success!
-Lunch provided.

 Lunch provided.
 RSVP below.

 Audience: This event is geared primarily to 2Ls and 3Ls thinking about a career transition early in their career, and to curious 1Ls who want to know what a private to public transition might look like.